agility/agilitycms-nextjs-starter/README.md

 2. `npm run start`

 ## Accessing Content
-Content get's passed to your Agility Page Modules as `props`, but you can also use the built in API to access content via the Sync SDK.
+Content get's passed to your Agility Page Modules as `props`, but you can also use the built in API to access.
+The API will first try to access the [Sync SDK](https://github.com/agility/agility-sync-sdk) to see if any content is saved locally.
+If no content is stored locally, the API will fallback to our [REST API](https://agilitydocs.netlify.app/agility-content-fetch-js-sdk/1.1.1/index.html).

 Some common calls to the Sync SDK include: `getContentItem`, `getContentList`, and `getSitemap`.